tritonmc/triton-website/docs/concepts/config.md

 ### `storage`

 This section defines where Triton will save/load translation and language preferences.
-At the moment, languages aren't synced automatically yet when a non-local storage option is in use.
+At the moment, languages aren't synced automatically when a non-local storage option is in use.

 A more detailed guide on this section can be found in the [storage page](./storage.md).

+### `message-parser`

+_Default: `adventure`_
+Defines which parser to use when translating messages.
+Two parsers are available:
+- `adventure`, which replaces translations in Adventure components directly; and
+- `legacy`, which converts components to an internal string representation (equivalent to Triton v3 and earlier).

+## Experimental settings

+### `experimental-async-protocol-lib`

+_Default: false_
+Intercept and parse ProtocolLib packets asynchronously.
+This should improve performance by avoiding blocking the main thread.

+See this [experimental feature's page](../experimental-features/async-protocollib.md) for more information.

+### `experimental-use-packetevents`

+_Default: false_
+Use PacketEvents instead of ProtocolLib (for Spigot/Paper) or native implementation (for BungeeCord and Velocity) for intercepting packets.

+See this [experimental feature's page](../experimental-features/packetevents.md) for more information.

-## Using BungeeCord
+## Using a proxy

-To use BungeeCord (or a fork), you must enable `bungeecord` on config.
-Furthermore, make sure all your servers (including BungeeCord) are using the same version of the plugin, otherwise you may encounter unexpected issues.
+To use a proxy (such as BungeeCord or Velocity), you must enable `behind-proxy` on config.
+Furthermore, make sure all your servers (including the proxy) are using the same version of the plugin, otherwise you may encounter unexpected issues.
+While using a proxy,
-While using BungeeCord, your `translations` folder is ignored in all servers except the proxy.
+your `translations` folder is ignored in all servers except the proxy.
 The `languages` section in the config is also ignored if using local storage.

 Make sure the `storage` settings match on all servers.

-## Language Creation
+## Language creation

 This section only applies to the current server/proxy, which means you can customize it to fit the needs of a specific situation.

-If you remember correctly, [Triton's placeholders](./placeholders.md) are composed of three
-tags: `lang`, `args` and `arg`.
+[Triton's placeholders](./placeholders.md) are composed of two tags: `lang` and `arg`.
 In this section, you can change these per context type, giving you huge amounts of flexibility!
 You can also enable/disable certain translation contexts if you aren't using them or they're causing issues.
-Some contexts also have more options, so read the YML comments to get to know them.
+Some contexts also have more options, so read the YAML comments to get to know them.

 ### `disabled-line`